opatiny/predictiveMaintenance/README.md

 1. Cluster data in order to attribute new data to the correct machine
 2. Create a transformation matrix in order to normalize a machines data into a reference framework

+## Signals that look interesting

+- temperatures:
+  - lrSigSpindleTemp
+- axes currents
+  - stSigAxCurrentB
+  - stSigAxCurrentS
+  - stSigAxCurrentX
+  - stSigAxCurrentY
+  - stSigAxCurrentZ
+  - stSigAxFollErrB
+- axes positions -> 10 signals, seem to be oscillating -> fourier transform?
+- axes velocities? -> 10 signals
+- motors power: stSigPowerMotS
+- consignes:
+  - stSigSpindleVelocity
+  - stSigOperation

+## Various notes

+- does knowing the temperature allow us to make some kind of compensation on the data?